ddev/ddev/docs/users/cli-usage.md

 ```
 Successfully started example-wordpress-site
-Your project can be reached at: http://example-wordpress-site.ddev.local
+Your project can be reached at: http://example-wordpress-site.ddev.local and https://example-wordpress-site.ddev.local
 ```

 Quickstart instructions regarding database imports can be found under [Database Imports](#database-imports).